plone/training/docs/volto_customization/installation.md

   - "packages/*"
 ```

-All the packages in the `packages` directory will be included in the workspace.
+All the packages in the {file}`packages` directory will be included in the workspace.

 The dependencies section maps the package names to the workspace.
 The `workspace:*` specifier tells pnpm to resolve these dependencies from other packages within the same workspace rather than fetching them from the npm registry.